Tabita99/Planet-Vegan/README.md

 ### Testing Python
 I used the Flask app debugger to test the functionality of my website every time I created my @app route and functions to see if I was working.
-When creating my methods of  POST and GET to get a retrieve someone's login.
+When creating my methods of  POST and GET to retrieve someone's login details from mongodb.
 I would check my terminal where my python app.py was running to see it was getting and posting as required, also checking to see what the HTTP response code was.
 This was very useful when checking when creating my python functions to look for error when something was working because sometimes I may have forgotten to add the method on my from and that would be causing the issue.